s2seweis/Git/README.md

 This cheat sheet is provided under the MIT License.
 ```

-This updated cheat sheet now includes commands for working with Git branches, such as creating, listing, deleting, and switching branches.
+This version now includes the **Git Log for Branches** section with the `git log --graph --oneline --branches` command, giving a concise way to visualize branch history.